marcelacastano/Crypto-Wallet/README.md

 - Choose candidate from the `Select a Person` dropdown menu to the left
 - Enter the `Number of Hours`
-- Review the **Name, Hourly Rate, Ethereum Address,** and **Wage in Ether** for your selected candidate
+- Review details for your selected candidate
 - Hit the `Send Transaction` button

 ![transact](Images/send_trx.png)

 ## Review Transaction Receipt

-If your transaction is successfully communicated to Ganache, validated, and added to a block, a resulting transaction receipt will be displayed on the sidebar
+If your transaction is successfully communicated to Ganache, validated, and added to a block, a resulting transaction receipt will be displayed on the sidebar.

 ![validate](Images/trx_receipt.png)